WZZR

-WZZR, known on-air as "Real Radio 92.1", is a hot talk radio station licensed to serve West Palm Beach, Florida, where its studios and transmitter tower are separately located.
-It is owned by iHeartMedia (formerly Clear Channel Communications), and broadcasts on 92.1 FM.
+WZZR (92.1 FM) is a hot talk and alternative rock radio station licensed to West Palm Beach, Florida.
+WZZR's studios and offices are at Continental Drive in West Palm Beach, The transmitter is in Riviera Beach, It is owned by iHeartMedia, and broadcasts on 92.1 FM.
 The station is simulcast in Vero Beach on WCZR (101.7 FM).

 WZZR is licensed by the FCC to broadcast in the HD (digital) format, and simulcasts sister station "Jam'n 93.3" on its HD2 subchannel, which broadcasts a classic hip-hop format; the primary frequency for "Jam'n" is FM translator W227CX (93.3) in North Palm Beach.